serokell/ton-paychan/doc/Payment-channel.md

 the channel.
 It is recommended that they exchange two final IOU messages sending 0 to each other in order to confirm that they are in agreement on final amounts owed to each other.
 When ready, Alice sends to the contract a payout request and attaches the last IOU she received from Bob.
-After this she is not allowed to send any non-zero payment to Bob.
-Now Bob has a fixed amount of time to either confirm that he agrees with the distribution proposed or protest.
-If he agrees, he sends a confirmation to the contract and it distributes the funds according to the distribution proposed by Alice;
+Then Bob has a fixed amount of time to either confirm that he agrees with the distribution proposed or, if it is not the case, propose another distribution.

-if he believes Alice owes him more than she stated, he can submit a more recent IOU from Alice showing a larger amount, in which case the contract will perform the distribution according to this newer IOU and fines Alice.
-In case Bob does neither, after the fixed time passes, Alice can request the contract to go ahead and distribute the funds according to her proposal and fines Bob.
+In any case, since the distribution proposals are supported by IOUs signed by the other party, the payment channel smart-contract will be able to decide on a fair distribution that will guarantee that both parties receive at least as much funds as they expect to receive, based on the incoming payments that they saw.

 ## Off-chain protocol